Will Smith Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.18 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.17 team ERA ranks 15th across all league pitching staffs.

-- Luzardo will look to grab his 10th victory when he gets the start for the Marlins, his 28th of the season.
-He is 9-8 with a 3.80 ERA and 175 strikeouts through 149 1/3 innings pitched.
+- Chargois (2-0) gets the start for the Marlins, his second of the season.

-- In his most recent appearance on Wednesday against the Tampa Bay Rays, the lefty threw six scoreless innings while surrendering one hit.
+- The right-hander last appeared in relief on Saturday, when he threw one inning against the Washington Nationals, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.